 “For safety for all, wear a helmet in case you fall.”
-But, why everyone recommends wearing a helmet while riding or seating on a two-wheeler.
-From what type of material helmets are made of for keeping us safe?
+But, from what type of material helmets are made of for keeping us safe?
 How does the helmet work to protect us from any kind of injury?

 Are these types of questions coming into your mind?
 Then do not worry, because this article will answer all of the queries.
 This informational write-up will serve you full-fledged knowledge regarding manufacturing, working, followed by important facts about the helmet.
 And, for gathering all the information you have to read this article till the end.
 So, let us start without wasting any minute.

 Millions of trillions of bike helmets are produced in our country.
 The process of making a bicycle helmet is comparatively simple.
 But before starting the manufacturing process the sketches of the design of helmets has to be finalized with the help of CAD software and then foam prototypes have to be prepared for testing the looks and fitting.

 The following basic building method is commonly adopted by bike helmet companies and has three important components: